handlecommerce/liquex/README.md

 ## Supported features

-Currently, all standard Liquid tags, filters, and types are fully supported for liquid prior to 5.0.0.
+Currently, all standard Liquid tags, filters, and types are fully supported for liquid up to and include Liquid 5.
 Liquex can be considered a byte for byte drop in replacement of the Liquid gem.

-Work is under way to implement Liquid 5.x features.
-Right now, the following features are now included:
+Starting with version 0.9.0, Liquex now supports the following featues:

   * `{% render %}` tag

-What is currently being worked on:

   * `{% liquid %}` tag

 ## Lazy variables